 Regina Finn is the Chair of LCCC and ESC.
-She is also a director of Lucerna Partners, a consultancy specialising in public policy, economic regulation and competition and consumer policy.
-Regina has 20 years’ experience in utility regulation, including as Director General of the Office of Utility Regulation for energy, post and telecommunications in Guernsey and as Deputy Director of ComReg, Ireland’s first economic regulator for the telecommunications sector.
-She was also a Commissioner for Energy Regulation in Ireland, dealing with electricity and natural gas.
-Regina has held a number of board positions, including Chair of Mutual Energy Limited, non-executive director of the Channel Islands Competition and Regulatory Authority and non-executive director of Irish Water.
+She is a Director of Lucerna Partners, a consultancy specialising in public policy, economic regulation and competition and consumer policy and a non-executive Director and Chair of the Remuneration and Nominations Committee of Places for People, the UK’s largest social enterprise.
+She is also on the board of Motor Fuel Group – a forecourt operator.
+Regina has 20 years’ experience in utility regulation, including as Commissioner for Energy Regulation in Ireland, Director General of the Office of Utility Regulation for energy, post and telecommunications in Guernsey and as Deputy Director of ComReg, Ireland’s first economic regulator for the telecommunications sector.
+Regina’s previous non-executive positions include Chair of Mutual Energy Limited, non-executive director of the Channel Islands Competition and Regulatory Authority and non-executive director of Irish Water.
 She was the first Chief Executive of Ofwat, the water regulator for England and Wales, where she served for seven years.
-Regina started her career in the Irish Civil Service.

 Chief Financial Officer